Urban Matrimony and the Sandwich Arts: Plot

 The coffee shop at the Greendale cafeteria is still shuttered after being burnt down the previous semester.
 While the group are having lunch at the cafeteria, Pierce (Chevy Chase) informs them that he is looking for a business venture to invest his wealth in.
 Britta (Gillian Jacobs) suggests he invest in Shirley's (Yvette Nicole Brown) proposal to start a sandwich shop at the cafeteria.
 Suddenly, Andre (Malcolm-Jamal Warner) bursts in and proposes to Shirley (for the second time), and she accepts.

 Back at the study room with Shirley absent, Jeff (Joel McHale) and Britta rail against the institution of marriage.
-When Shirley arrives, she informs the group that the wedding rehearsal will be held in two days at the study room itself.
+When Shirley arrives, she informs the group that the wedding rehearsal will be held in two days in the study room itself.
 She asks Jeff to give a toast at the wedding.
 The group offers to help her plan the wedding, while Pierce asks her to join him in pitching her sandwich shop proposal to Dean Pelton.
 She declines everyone's offers and leaves to focus on her wedding plans.

 Troy (Donald Glover) and Abed (Danny Pudi) are determined not to embarrass Shirley at her wedding by being weird.
 They decide to purge their weirdness during a 24-hour "weirddown" at the Dreamatorium.
 Britta adamantly tells Shirley to go ahead with her plans to start a sandwich shop and offers to plan the wedding with Annie's (Alison Brie) help.
 Shirley reluctantly agrees but is unimpressed by Pierce's initial plans.
 As she is about to walk out on him, Pierce reveals that he has been fired by Hawthorne Wipes and begs Shirley to give him a chance at entrepreneurship.
 They then make the pitch to Dean Pelton (Jim Rash).